ani03sha/chrono/README.md

 moment.
 Any system that timestamps events with raw wall time is one NTP correction away from producing wrong answers.

-Each primitive in chrono solves a different version of this problem.
+Each primitive in **chrono** solves a different version of this problem.
-Lamport clocks give you causal ordering with a single integer counter — enough to build distributed mutexes and ordered logs.
-Vector clocks add concurrency detection, which is what a leaderless KV store needs to surface conflicting writes instead of silently overwriting them.
-Hybrid logical clocks combine wall time with a logical counter, producing timestamps that are both causal *and* approximately meaningful to humans — the property CockroachDB, YugabyteDB, and MongoDB rely on.
+- Lamport clocks give you causal ordering with a single integer counter; enough to build distributed mutexes and ordered logs.
+- Vector clocks add concurrency detection, which is what a leaderless KV store needs to surface conflicting writes instead of silently overwriting them.
+- Hybrid logical clocks combine wall time with a logical counter, producing timestamps that are both causal _and_ approximately meaningful to humans (the property CockroachDB, YugabyteDB, and MongoDB rely on).
-TrueTime-style bounded-uncertainty clocks return an *interval* containing true global time, which is what Spanner uses to achieve external consistency across regions.
+- TrueTime-style bounded-uncertainty clocks return an _interval_ containing true global time, which is what Spanner uses to achieve external consistency across regions.

 When to use which: see [docs/COMPARISON.md](./docs/COMPARISON.md).